-where --plotthermo accepts multiple optional inputs: the di-rectory of the phonon calculation (default: current directory), and the minimum (T{\min}) and maximum (T{\max}) temperatures (default: full range of calculated temperatures); i.e., --plotthermo=direc-tory, T{\min} , T{\max} .
+where --plotthermo accepts multiple optional inputs: the directory of the phonon calculation (default: current directory), and the minimum (T{\min}) and maximum (T{max}) temperatures (defull range of calculated temperatures); i.e., fault: --plotthermo=directory, T{\min} , T{\max} .
 An example plot for the isochoric heat capacity is presented in Fig. 9(b).
 Moreover, the following additional options may be specified:

-- --title=title: Title of the plot.
+- --title=title : Title of the plot.
 If not used, aflow++ will generate a generic one. - --print=pdf : Output format of the image.
-Other options include: eps, gif, jpg, png. - --outfile=outfile: Name of the output image.
+Options include: eps, gif, jpg, png. - --outfile=outfile : Name of the output image.
 If unused, aflow++ will generate a generic name.